Review of public sector employment laws — A Fair and Responsive Public Service for All

 The new Public Sector Act represents the next step in ensuring fairness, responsiveness and inclusiveness in public sector employment.
-It is intended to be introduced to Parliament in the first half of 2022, with passage by the end of 2022.
+The Public Sector Bill 2022 is intended to be introduced to Parliament in mid 2022.

 The Bridgman Review (PDF) complements the Coaldrake Review, which is focused on employment data, benchmarks, definitions and related issues.
 The Bridgman and Coaldrake Reviews both demonstrate the Government’s commitment to the future of the Queensland public service.

 For all enquiries, please contact the Public Sector Reform Office at email@example.com.